 If smaller social care organisations are only able to provide one placement, there may be opportunities for the University to work with them to identify an external placement via the Northern Ireland Degree in Social Work Partnership (NIDSWP).
 The NIDSWP represents educational institutions and social work employers who are engaged in the provision of social work education and training.
 Please see the relevant resources on the NIDSWP website.

 Entry to the degree must be through your employing agency, you cannot apply direct to the OU.
 Please read the Employer Handbook which explains how to implement the programme into a work setting and decide if you meet the required criteria.
-The student entry requirements for the programme can be found here.
+You can also read the student entry requirements for the programme.
 Module fees may be paid by the student of the sponsoring agency, or a combination of both.
 It may also be possible to get financial assistance for some of the modules through Student Finance in Northern Ireland.

 If sponsorship isn't available to you right now or you do not meet the entry requirements for this programme, you may wish to study our Certificate of Higher Education in Social Care while you secure support from an employer.
 Students who successfully complete the Certificate may then apply for direct stage 2 entry to the degree, provided they have secured a sponsor.
 Entry to the programme at stage 2, however, is not guaranteed as students are still required to meet the entry criteria and be successful at interview.
 A number of students will choose this route as it prepares them for higher level study and it is also a good introduction to what the role of a social worker entails.